OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 If defined, the readiness probe must succeed for a [Blue/Green](#bluegreen-deployment-strategy) deployment to complete successfully.
 If the readiness probe fails, the Blue/Green deployment will halt at [phase 3](#phase-3).
 :::

-The `Success threshold` defines many consecutive times the probe must succeed for the container to be considered live after a failure.
+The `Success threshold` defines many consecutive times the probe must succeed for the container to be considered successful after a failure.
 The default value is 1.

 The `Failure threshold` defines how many times the probe can fail after the pod has been started.
-After this many failures, the pod is restarted.
+After this many failures, the pod is marked Unready.
 The default value is 3.

 The `Timeout` defines the number of seconds to wait for a probe response.
 The default value is 1 second.

-The `Initial delay` defines the number of seconds to wait before the probe is initiated.
+The `Initial delay` defines the number of seconds to wait after the container has started before the probe is initiated.

 The `Period` defines how frequently in seconds the probe is executed.
 The default value is 10.